esha/vista/README.md

 </body>
 ```

+### Implementation

+The names of each defined view are used to generate the needed CSS rules for controlling the display of related `[vista~="name"]` elements.
+All declarative URL tests are turned into regular expressions to be tested against the current URL of the page at initialization and any time that the location is updated.
+As shown above, if you are using `Vista.define(name, test[, style])`, the test parameter will accept a RegExp instance or Function.
+If, via either declarative or programmatic definition, the test is omitted, then the name itself is always used as the test expression.
+Most users will find this sufficient in the majority of uses.

+Upon page load, location changes, or calls to `Vista.update()`, all tests are evaluated.
+For each one, a correlating `vista-name` attribute on the `<html>` element is toggled, according to whether the test returns a truthy or falsey value.

-### "Advanced" Use
+### "Advanced" Features

-To force immediate evaluation of all test statuses (i.e. after you define new ones, but before a url change):

-`Vista.update();`

-To temporarily force a particular status (i.e. override the latest update):
+Temporarily force a particular status (i.e. override the latest update):

 `Vista.toggle(name[, active]);`

-To test whether a particular status is active or not:
+Test whether a particular status is active or not:

 `Vista.active(name);`

-Write CSS rules that use the "[vista-name]" attributes toggled on the document body as the location changes:
+Write your own CSS rules that use the "[vista-name]" attributes toggled on the document element as the location changes:

-`[vista-name] .my-thing { ... }`
+`html[vista-name] .my-thing { ... }`

 ## Release History
 * 2014-04-10 [v0.1.0][] (first public release)